The Queen Elizabeth Hospital

 - New medical imaging suite

-- The State’s most advanced purpose built brain and spinal injury rehabilitation centre, including a hydrotherapy pool
+- An advanced, purpose-built brain injury and spinal cord rehabilitation centre, including access to a new hydrotherapy pool

 Building on our investment